 Obamacare is another name for the Patient Protection and Affordable Care Act (PPACA) that was signed into law on March 23, 2010.
 This law is also commonly known as the ACA.

-The ACA requires individual and small group plans to include categories of coverage called the Essential Health Benefits.
-Insurance companies may not reject applicants based on medical status, and premium costs may only vary based on age, location, smoking status, and number of people covered by a plan.
-However the new regulations in the ACA may lead to increased costs for some consumers, state governments, and the federal government.
+The ACA requires health insurance exchange plans (a.k.a.
+Obamacare Plans) to include the ten Essential Health Benefits.
+Insurance companies may not reject applicants based on medical status and premium costs may only vary based on age, location, smoking status, and (in the case of small group plans) number of people.
+While the ACA guarantees individuals will be covered for a broad range of conditions and services, it also increases costs for some consumers, state governments, and the federal government.
 The following is a non-exhaustive list of pros and cons of the ACA.

 |The Children’s Health Insurance Program (CHIP) expands to cover millions more children, including coverage of legal immigrants.||CHIP expansion also requires federal and state funding, including increased taxes on tobacco products.|